TricolorHen061/bwbdocs/docs/blacklisting.rst

 Using the ``/blacklist`` command
 ================================

-When you run `/blacklist`, you'll be prompted with a popup like this:
+When you run ``/blacklist``, you'll be prompted with a popup like this:

 .. image:: images/blacklist_popup.png

 .. note::
     When you run it for the first time, you'll see that it'll be filled with defaults.
-Change it however you want.
+Feel free to change it.

 As you can see in the image, it's seperated into 3 sections: